Characterizing Emissions from California Biomethane Facilities

 Project Innovation

-The Recipient will characterize emissions of GHGs and other pollutants from a variety of waste management activities that produce biomethane such as aerobic composting, anaerobic digestion, and digestate aeration systems at a landfill, processes at a wastewater treatment facility, and a dairy lagoon and anaerobic digester.
-This will be performed both before and after project implementation, with additional focus on potential fugitive emissions.
-The results will be analyzed, emissions factors will be quantified, and recommendations will be formulated for future waste management practices and research
+The Recipient is characterizing emissions of GHGs and other pollutants from a variety of waste management activities that produce biomethane such as aerobic composting, anaerobic digestion, and digestate aeration systems at a landfill; processes at a wastewater treatment facility; and a dairy lagoon and anaerobic digester.
+The team will perform these tasks both before and after project implementation, with additional focus on potential fugitive emissions.
+The results will be analyzed, emissions factors will be quantified, and recommendations will be formulated for future waste management practices and research.

 Project Benefits

-This project is identifying and quantifying emissions and fugitive leaks before and after biomethane production facilities and processes are implemented.
-Innovative monitoring platforms (e.g. a mobile air quality laboratory housed in a truck; unmanned aerial vehicles equipped with light detection and ranging; a floating wind tunnel for lagoon emissions) and multiple monitoring methods (e.g. flux chambers, flux curtain methods, volatile organic carbon ratios for speciated emissions to fully characterize the desired emissions) will be used in this project.
-Additionally, indirect emissions resulting from electricity use will be calculated.
+This project is identifying and quantifying emissions before and after biomethane production facilities and processes are implemented.
+Innovative monitoring platforms (e.g., a mobile air quality laboratory housed in a truck, unmanned aerial vehicles equipped with light detection and ranging, a floating wind tunnel for lagoon emissions) and multiple monitoring methods (e.g., flux chambers, flux curtain methods, volatile organic carbon ratios for speciated emissions to fully characterize the desired emissions) are being used in this project.
+Additionally, the team will calculate indirect emissions resulting from electricity use.
 The resulting project-wide advancement will be the creation of robust and defensible emission estimates before and after biomethane production facility and/or process implementation.
+This will inform economic development activities supporting biomethane demonstration projects and improve environmental sustainability.

 Environmental Sustainability

-This project's results will support initiatives such as the Short-Lived Climate Pollutant Strategy, air emission reductions, and increased safety by the establishment of a pre-project emission baseline for the diversity of common types of biomethane RNG production sites; investigate the potential for fugitive emissions at these sites; and quantify the air quality and climate pollutant impacts of biomethane project development.
-This research is anticipated to reduce the amount of solid waste going to landfills and will support organics diversion from landfills towards the production of value-added products.
+This project's results will support initiatives such as California's Short-Lived Climate Pollutant Strategy and air pollutant emission reductions by establishing a pre-project emission baseline for a diversity of common types of biomethane renewable gas production sites.
+The project will investigate the potential for point, area, and fugitive emissions at these sites and quantify the air quality and climate pollutant impacts of biomethane project develop

 Key Project Members